 I think we should create a new branch in github called "develop" or "dev".
 The "vendor" folder will be empty and all our commits will be sent there.
 Every serious PHP developer will use this branch and use composer properly.
 If other developer don't know how to use this, they could just use the master which is an stable-fat version and contains the vendors needed to install Chamilo, etc.

 Then, in the "master" branch we could add the "production ready" vendor folder (with no dev crap).
 I think it was a good idea to use the git flow approach that Marco/Diego proposed.
 In our case we could start just with 2 branches "master" and "dev" all PR will be added in dev.
 Then we could import those changes in "master" that will be a "stable" version.

 I highly recommend to see this:

-Updated by Yannick Warnier almost 6 years ago
+Updated by Yannick Warnier over 6 years ago

 Personally I don't see that we have enough resources to maintain one more branch.
 I highly prefer that we maintain all the vendor crap in our HEAD branch, then remove them at the time of packaging.
 The problem with having one more branch is that we are obviously creating more confusion, more time explaining things, etc.

 The model would work if there were a clear maintainer additionally to our current development staff, but this is not the case, so as beautiful as it sounds, it just seems unrealistic to me.
 We are already far behind schedule for 1.9, and on having a beta for 1.10 in October.

 I would rather push that away to 1.11.